Acrylic on gessoed hardboard, 16 x 12"

 One of the major reason for that trip was to visit the Andy Warhol Museum.
 I've been an admirer of Warhol's artwork for as long as I've been painting.
 It was never a question of if I would visit the Andy Warhol Museum, but when.
 Needless to say, I was not disappointed.
 Upon exiting, I even received a parting gift of a Brillo Soap Pads Box, an homage to Warhol by Charles Lutz, that was part of the exhibition, Regarding Warhol: Sixty Artists, Fifty Years.

 A few years back, I had the idea of incorporating some sort of Kerr's Candy in a Kerr Mason jar and entitling the piece, "Kerr's in Kerr".
 The jar and lollipops has been on a shelf in my studio ever since.
 Being in a Warhol state-of-mine when I got home, I took out a 1991 Andy Warhol Celebrity Calendar which I had held on to for some twenty odd years.
-As I started flipping the pages of the calendar, I noticed that the colour combination of the jar/lollipops with the image in that calendar for the month of March, "Eighteen Marilyns" (Reversal Series), 1979, seemed like a perfect match.
+As I started flipping the pages of the calendar, I noticed that the colour combination of the jar/lollipops was the same as the image in that calendar for the month of March, "Eighteen Marilyns" (Reversal Series), 1979.
 This is when the genesis and narrative for the painting took place.
 The title suggest an encounter with Marilyn Monroe, a fantasy entertained by many.

 The image above is of my wife Suzanne with another of Warhol's Reversal Series

 image of Marilyn Monroe that was on exhibit

 at "La FIAC" (International Contemporary Art Fair) at